Jack Bruce: 2010s

 Jack Bruce – Composing Himself: The Authorized Biography by Harry Shapiro was released by Jawbone Press in February 2010.
 Shapiro had previously written biographies of Bruce collaborators Alexis Korner, Graham Bond and Eric Clapton.
 The book followed memoirs from his Cream bandmates Clapton (Clapton, 2007) and Baker (Hellraiser, 2009).
 His songwriting partner, Pete Brown's, biography White Rooms & Imaginary Westerns was published in September 2010.
-They each have differing recollections of forming Cream, playing and writing together.
+They each have differing recollections of forming Cream, playing, and writing together.

 On 14 January, at the 2011 North American Music Merchants Show, Bruce became only the third recipient of the International Bassist Award, a lifetime achievement award for bassists, after Jaco Pastorius and Nathan Watts.

 His first independent CD release, Live at the Milky Way, Amsterdam 2001, featuring The Cuicoland Express, his Latin-based band of the time, was issued in October 2010.
 The double album received an official worldwide release, distributed by EMI in February 2011.
 To support this release Bruce again played four dates in London at Ronnie Scott's Jazz Club with the Ronnie Scott's Blues Experience, followed by a further ten dates across the UK with the band.
 On 4 June 2011, Bruce played a special concert at the Royal Festival Hall in London, which was celebrating its 60th anniversary.
 The evening celebrated the 50th anniversary of the blues in Great Britain, and Bruce played with his Big Blues Band and special guest Joe Bonamassa.

-Bruce started 2012 playing the Gerry Rafferty tribute concert in Glasgow, followed by a date with the traditional Celtic band Lau.
+In 2012, Bruce started playing the Gerry Rafferty tribute concert in Glasgow, followed by a date with the traditional Celtic band Lau.
 BBC Scotland recorded a one-hour special on Bruce, which also included a performance with Lau.
 The completed documentary Jack Bruce – The Man Behind the Bass was transmitted in February 2012 by BBC Scotland.
-It featured new interviews with Bruce, Clapton, Baker and Brown.
+It featured new interviews with Bruce, Clapton, Baker, and Brown.
 It was transmitted again on 9 November 2014 on BBC2 Scotland and on 17 November 2014 on BBC4 in the UK.